zweack/ByteBeats/README.md

 * Playlists/tracks selection. *Make sure you have logged in with the command `>Spotify Sign In` to use these features.
 You can open the Virtual Studio Code command line with the hotkey `Ctrl+P` by default.*

 ## Contributing
-This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind are welcome, any contributions made will be recognised in the README.

-A list of contributors to this project ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):
+### Contributors from Original Project

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->